gitlabhq/gitlabhq/doc/administration/monitoring/prometheus/index.md

 1. Save the file and [reconfigure GitLab][reconfigure] for the changes to take effect

+### Using an external Prometheus server

+> **Note:** Prometheus and most exporters do not support authentication.
+We do not recommend exposing them beyond the local network.

+For users who are running GitLab across multiple nodes, or want to utilize dedicated monitoring infrastructure, configuring a dedicated Prometheus instance is easy.

+1. Disable the bundled Prometheus server by setting `prometheus['enable'] = false`.
+1. Set each bundled service's [exporter](#bundled-software-metrics) to listen on a network address, for example by setting `postgres_exporter['listen_address'] = '0.0.0.0:9187'`
+1. Install and set up the dedicated Prometheus instance.
+1. Add each GitLab node's metric server, and dependencies exporter, to the target list.

 ## Viewing performance metrics

 You can visit `http://localhost:9090` for the dashboard that Prometheus offers by default.